Ogasawara subtropical moist forests: Fauna

 There are 236 species of birds in the islands.
 The near-threatened Bonin white-eye (Apalopteron familiare), formerly known as "Bonin honeyeater", is endemic to islands.
 The Japanese wood pigeon (Columba janthina), which inhabits the ecoregion along with the Nansei Islands, was extirpated from the Volcano Islands in the 1980s.
 Matsudaira's storm-petrel (Oceanodroma matsudairae) and Bryan's shearwater (Puffinus bryani) are breeding endemics.
 The Bonin petrel (Pterodroma hypoleuca) ranges across the islands in the northern Pacific region from the East China Sea to Hawaii, but breeds only in the Ogasawara Islands and the western Hawaiian Islands.
 The Bonin pigeon (Columba versicolor) and Bonin thrush (Zoothera terrestris) are extinct.

 A small bat, Sturdee's pipistrelle, is only known in one record and has not been seen since 1915.
 The Bonin flying fox (Pteropus pselaphon), also called the Bonin fruit bat, is endemic to the islands.
 It is currently listed as Endangered, and a survey published by the Ogasawara Office of Education in 1999 estimated their number to be around 100.

 There are two terrestrial reptiles on the islands, the endemic Ogasawara snake-eyed skink (Cryptoblepharus nigropunctatus) and Micronesian gecko (Perochirus ateles).

 The islands have 134 species of land snails, including 100 endemic species.
 Land snails on several islands have been decimated by the introduced New Guinea flatworm (Platydemus manokwari).

+A species of Ischnura damselfly, Ischnura ezoin is known from these islands, and is endemic.